 Valis II

 Now, the Valis games are an interesting beast.
 They often get passed off as an excuse to see anime girls fight monsters in bikini armor and nothing more, and while I can't rely deny that, I assure you there's a lot more to like about these games than just that.
 If you're a fan of cheesy 90s anime, Valis nails that aesthetic perfectly.
-And while not every entry in the series plays like a dream, the developers at Telenet Japan really grow with each and every installment culminating in Mugen Senshi Valis for the PC Engine genuinely being able to stand up alongside the action platformer greats.
+And while not every entry in the series plays like a dream, the developers at Telenet Japan really grow with each and every installment culminating in Mugen Senshi Valis for the PC Engine genuinely being able to stand up alongside the action platformer greats of the time.
 However, before we can get there, we need to start with the first Valis game released on the PC Engine, Valis II, and it's... admittedly a lot rougher.

 Valis plays like your standard action platformer.
 You play as Yuko, a newly-turned magical girl who's forced to wield the titular sword and fight aliens and monsters.
 You can run, jump, duck, and slash your sword which also shoots out projectiles, of which there are several shot types you can swap between.
 It's actually not too dissimilar from Valkyrie's gameplay just in a 2D platformer format, and also completely lacking in any sort of depth.
 Later entries would flesh out Valis's combat by adding multiple playable characters, a slide move, and magic... but Valis II does not have these things.
 Yuko's control feels very floaty, she moves fast which makes it easy to run into enemies, and she's placed right in the center of the screen which makes the scrolling look fairly awkward.
 The worst aspect of Valis II's controls is the spell system.
 In addition to the standard shot types, you can find a few limited-use spells, but you activate them by tapping up on the D-pad.
 Not Up + B like in Castlevania or Ninja Gaiden, just Up.
 As you can probably expect, this makes it very easy to accidentally discharge spells and it's never something you can easily get used to.